Ravi5ingh/seattle-airbnb-analysis/README.md

 In this case, the modelling step is very small because all we're doing is generating a plot which you can see above

+### Evaluation
+Now to answer the question that we asked.
+Based on the data we have (Jan.
+2016 to Jan.
+2017), it looks like the number of rooms booked has been steadily declining however there have been 2 spikes.
+Once at April start and the second at Jul start.

+We don't know whether nor not these spikes are cyclical as we don't have multiple years' data.
+The other remarkable trait is that the total number of listings at any given time never deviates from 3818.
+This was not initially obvious.
+This seems to indicate that there must be a business rule limiting the number of properties that can be listed in Seattle.

 <!--
 ## Calendar Data